MicrosoftDocs/biztalk-docs/biztalk/technical-guides/best-practices-for-monitoring.md

 - The BizTalk Server Best Practices Analyzer examines a BizTalk Server deployment and generates a list of issues pertaining to best practices standards.
 The tool performs configuration-level verification by gathering data from different information sources, such as Windows Management Instrumentation (WMI) classes, SQL Server databases, and registry entries.
 The data is then used to evaluate the deployment configuration.
 The tool reads and reports only and does not modify any system settings, and is not a self-tuning tool.

-   You can download the BizTalk Server Best Practices Analyzer at [https://go.microsoft.com/fwlink/?LinkId=83317](https://go.microsoft.com/fwlink/?LinkId=83317) (https://go.microsoft.com/fwlink/?LinkId=83317).
+   You can download the [BizTalk Server Best Practices Analyzer](https://www.microsoft.com/download/details.aspx?id=43382).

   **Run the Performance Analysis of Logs tool (PAL)**